OkhammahkO/airhealth_for_hacs_ha/README.md

 ### Getting API Access

-Before installing this integration, you'll need an AirHealth API account:
+Before installing this integration, you'll need an AirHealth API account and (paid) plan:

 1. Visit the [AirHealth API website](https://www.airhealthlab.com/index.php/airhealth-api)
-2. Contact AirHealth to confirm pricing and sign-up details
+2. Contact AirHealth to confirm pricing and sign-up details (The API service is new so things may change)
 3. Once your account and plan are set up, you'll be able to:
    - Generate an API key for your use
    - Use their tool to find your SAL (Statistical Area Level) code
-4. Save your API key and SAL code securely - you'll need them during integration setup
+4. Save your API key and SAL code (securely) - you'll need them during integration setup

 ### HACS (Recommended)